Skip to contents

 send_mode

-[default 'serial'] character value or integer equivalent - one of 'serial' (1L) to send serialised R objects, 'raw' (2L) to send atomic vectors of any type as a raw byte vector, or 'next' (3L) - see 'Send Modes' section below.
+[default 'serial'] character value or integer equivalent - either ‘serial’ (1L) to send serialised R objects, or ‘raw’ (2L) to send atomic vectors of any type as a raw byte vector.

 timeout